Patent Litigation: Everything You Need to Know

 You can file a civil lawsuit, which includes an injunction, a declaratory judgment, and monetary judgment.
 A border settlement prohibits importing the infringing good into the country.
 Currently, you can't file criminal charges against an infringer.

 - What are some other considerations for patent litigation?

 Do not file a cease and desist letter.
 This can be used to get a declaratory judgment by the infringer.
 U.S. courts can also recognize cross-border injunctions.
 However, they do not wait for pending litigation in foreign countries.

 Patent litigation is a complex topic that needs the attention of qualified attorneys.
 If you need help with patent litigation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.